AmaLS367/AmaLS367/README.md

 ## About me (EN)

 Backend developer and automation engineer.
 I build practical tools around Python, web scraping, Telegram, e-commerce and AI assisted workflows.
 Most projects start as real client work and then evolve into reusable products.

-I focus on three directions that bring measurable value: saved hours, less routine, better data structure.
+I focus on three directions that bring measurable value: saved hours, less routine, better data structure:

 - Backend services and automation in Python
 - Chat and voice tools for Telegram and external APIs